shihan84/streamcontrol/README.md

 A comprehensive Next.js-based streaming control center for professional broadcasters with complete SCTE-35 support, real-time monitoring, and advanced event management.

+**Copyright (c) 2024 Morus Broadcasting Pvt Ltd. All rights reserved.**

+This software is proprietary and confidential.
+Unauthorized copying, distribution, or use is strictly prohibited.

 ## 🎯 Features

 ### Core Functionality